mgmacleod/context-mechanics/README.md

 ## What is Context Mechanics?

-Context mechanics investigates the coordinative processes that enable effective human-AI integration.
+Context mechanics investigates the interaction processes that enable effective human-AI integration.
 Rather than treating AI as sophisticated tooling, it studies how different cognitive architectures coordinate attention, build shared understanding, and achieve enhanced outcomes through systematic collaboration.

+### Key Concepts

+#### The Context Window as Fundamental Unit
+The context window provides the primary empirical phenomenon for study because it is:
+- **Observable** from both human and AI perspectives
+- **Measurable** through length, complexity, and coherence metrics
+- **Manipulable** for controlled experimentation
+- **Consequential** for collaboration effectiveness

+#### Attention Types
+- **Human attention**: Sequential, selective, assumption-filling, goal-directed
+- **AI attention**: Parallel, comprehensive, pattern-completing, weight-distributed
+- **Interface-mediated attention**: Tool calls, approval points, shared focus moments

+#### Differing Perspectives as Driving Force
+The systematic use of AI's different observational and analytical capabilities to study collaborative dynamics from multiple angles.
+Unlike "AI phenomenology" (which requires unresolved theoretical frameworks), AI perspectivism requires only that AI systems provide systematically different perspectives - not consciousness or subjective experience.

-**Key Focus Areas:**
+### Focus Areas
 - **Information Flow**: How context develops, degrades, and transforms during human-AI interaction
 - **Attention Coordination**: How different processing styles (human: sequential, selective; AI: parallel, weighted) create shared focus
 - **Integration Spectrum**: From simple Q&A to complex collaborative work, with particular interest in how novel insights develop at the high end